singhkunal2050/singhkunal2050v2/src/snippet/2024-09-11-using-document-createdocumentfragment-for-batch-updating-doms-without-the-wrapper-div.md

 ---
-title: Using document.createDocumentFragment for Batch updating DOMs without the wrapper div
+title: document.createDocumentFragment for Batch DOM updates
 author: Kunal Singh
 description: The DocumentFragment is an interface that represents a temporary container for holding a group of DOM nodes.
 It acts like a mini-document but